Open to Upper-level Undergraduate Students and Graduate Students

 Location: Minnesota Correctional Facility -Lino Lakes

 MCF-Lino Lakes is a medium custody facility for adult males.
 Offenders are typically transferred from the state's higher-security facilities.
 MCF-LL is also an admission facility for supervised release violators.
 MCF-LL also operates minimum-security and work release units that are located outside the secure perimeter.
 Programming is offered through educational and vocational classes.
 Work opportunities are available through support services and light assembly.
-The facility also houses a 208-bed treatment program for sex which offers pre-release programming for sex offenders released from the program.
+The facility also houses a 208-bed sex offender treatment program, which offers pre-release programming for sex offenders released from the program.

 Chemical dependency programming is provided in TRIAD, a 293-bed therapeutic community composed of four units.
 One unit within TRIAD provides CD treatment for those with dual mental health and substance abuse diagnosis.
 TRIAD is an abstinence-based program with focus on chemical dependency and criminal thinking.
 The competency-based, cognitive-behavioral model utilized in TRIAD challenges the offender's thought process, belief and value systems, reasoning, and problem-solving skills.
 Core services consist of small and large groups, psycho-educational programming, lectures, video discussions, role plays, small group exercises and structured classroom activity.